A child washes hands with soap after visiting a

 “We have plans of going to our schools to educate pupils and teachers about hygiene both at school and in their homes,” he says, adding that the fathers’ union will also come on board.

-“Our people fall sick because of ignorance.
-Diseases related to hygiene should not exist,” he observes.
+fall sick because of ignorance.
+Diseases related to hygiene should not exist,”

 Ms Ketty Bagarukayo, a resident of Katonzi Village, Kicheche Sub-county, says the campaign has already produced results.